hernandito/HR-Madsonic-Docker/README.md

-docker-crashplan
+docker-Madsonic
 ================

-This is a Dockerfile setup for CrashPlan - https://www.crashplan.com
+This is a Dockerfile setup for Cloned from Gfjardim and tweaked for my settings.

 To run: